NervanaSystems/ngraph/README.md

 The diagram below shows deep learning frameworks and hardware targets supported by nGraph.
 NNP-L (Neural Network Processor for Learning) & NNP-I (Neural Network Processor for Inference) refer to Intel's next generation deep learning accelators for training and inference respectively.
-Currently supported deep learning frameworks & backends as well as future plans are outlined the [ecosystem] section.
+Future plans for supporting addtional deep learning frameworks and backends are outlined in the [ecosystem] section.

 ![](doc/sphinx/source/graphics/main_diagram_fw_hw.png)